rzk91/flight-database/src/main/scala/flightdatabase/api/endpoints.md

 -----------------------------

 ### Language
-These endpoints serve as an example of a simple set of endpoints without any dependency to other tables.
+Using the `language` table as an example for some simple set of endpoints where the queries do not depend on other tables.
 1. **Basic CRUD Operations:**
    - GET /languages: Retrieve a list of all languages.
    - GET /languages/{id}: Retrieve a specific language by its ID.